-July 2013 - Nebraska State Accountability (NeSA) is a statewide assessment system mandated by Nebraska Statute.
-Nebraska Department of Education has contracted with Data Recognition Corporation (DRC) to continue the development of the assessment system including management, development, delivery, administration, scanning/imaging, scoring, analysis, reporting, and standard setting for the online and pencil/paper reading, science, writing, and mathematics tests for July 1, 2013 through June 30, 2014.
-DRC will facilitate the delivery, administration, scanning/imaging, scoring, and reporting for the alternate pencil/paper reading, science, and mathematics tests during the same assessment window.
-Online writing assessment will be added to the NeSA system in 2013 for grades 8 and 11.
+July 2014 - Nebraska State Accountability (NeSA) is a statewide assessment system mandated by Nebraska Statute.
+Nebraska Department of Education has contracted with Data Recognition Corporation (DRC) to continue the development of the assessment system including management, development, delivery, administration, scanning/imaging, scoring, analysis, reporting, and standard setting for the online and pencil/paper reading, science, writing, and mathematics tests (NeSA-RMS) for July 1, 2014 through June 30, 2015.
+DRC will facilitate the delivery, administration, scanning/imaging, scoring, analysis, and reporting for the alternate pencil/paper reading, science, and mathematics tests during the same assessment window.
+DRC will deliver the online writing assessment (NeSA-W) for grades 8 and 11 and the pencil/paper writing assessment for grade 4 as well.

+Project: Nebr aska Re egion al Interop erability Contac ct: Sue Kro gman

+Netv vork (N RIN)

+Start Date 10, /01/2010 Orig.
+Completion Da ate 06/01/20 13 Re evised Co ompletion Date 09/30/2015

+Septem ber July May Mar ch February November

+Overall Statu S

+Schedule

+Budget

+Scope

+Project Desc rintion

-Project: Ne - gional Interopera Contact: Sue Kro oman 2 etwork (NR Jue Kio 5 Start Date Orig.
-Completion Date 06/01/201 3 Revised C ompletion Date 9/30/2015 July May March February November September Overall Status Schedule - - Budget Scope Access Points (PSAP) across the State by means of a point to point microwave system.
+The Nebraska Regional Interoperability Network (NRIN) is a project that will connect a majority of the Public Safety Access Points (PSAP) across the State by means of a point to point microwave system.
 The network will be a true, secure means of transferring data, video and voice.
 Speed and stability are major expectations; therefore there is a required redundant technology base of no less than 100 mbps with 99.999% availability for each site.
 It is hoped that the network will be used as the main transfer mechanism for currently in-place items, thus imposing a cost-saving to local government.
 All equipment purchased for this project is compatible with the networking equipment of the OCIO.

-Project Estimate: \$9,649,675 (\$8,175,337.50 has been expended) Comments jurisdiction and no There is no forma ot at the state a f governance and maint gency (there is no state ading the project. actors that have current Il work simultaneously o e of Nebraska.
-De pending upon May update: No work is being accomplished due to pending investigation of bidding process. project and the til fluid.
-Delays are i upcoming targe me involved in nevitable due to s: t dates might be misse obtaining the environment the difficulty in locating is contract is on hold pe ental approva g adequate to ls to proceed wit h the project, any gotiating leasing ag target dates are greements and/or
+Project Estimate: \$9,354,009 (\$8,175,337.50 has been expended)